2001–02 Slovak Superliga

 The 2001–02 Slovak First Football League (known as the Mars superliga for sponsorship reasons) was the ninth season of first-tier football league in Slovakia, since its establishment in 1993.
-This season started on 14 July 2001 and ended on 8 June 2002.
-AŠK Inter Slovnaft Bratislava are the defending champions.
+It began on 14 July 2001 and ended on 8 June 2002.
+AŠK Inter Slovnaft Bratislava were the defending champions.

 Teams

 A total of 10 teams was contested in the league, including 9 sides from the 2000–01 season and one promoted from the 2.
 Liga.

 Relegation for FC Spartak Trnava to the 2001–02 2.
 Liga was confirmed on 8 June 2001.
 The one relegated team were replaced by ZTS Dubnica nad Váhom.